 The very back of the book has teaching suggestions with 33 more ideas!
 One example is: “With your child, look through your pantry or cupboards for food containers that are the same and those that are different.
 Then set out several pairs of containers, mix them up and have your child match the correct pairs.”
 You have to get this book!
 I am surprised they don't charge more money for it.
 There is a new edition every year so yours may have a different cover.

 Please remember that you do not have to do everything in this book or ANYTHING in this book.
 If you live in a place where preschool is not required, you can do what you want.
-I was public schooled and I almost died of pregnancy-induced heart failure (PPCM).
-So even though God has healed me and I am healthy today, I realize that I will die at some point and if I die young, my husband is presently not planning to homeschool.
+I almost died of pregnancy-induced heart failure (PPCM).
+So even though God has healed me and I am healthy today, I realize that I will die at some point and if I die young, my husband is presently not planning to homeschool as he will need to provide for them.
 I want my children to be competent at every grade level if they are suddenly put in school, yet I also want them to learn at their own pace.
 This book helps me stress less because sometimes they don't need to be doing as much as I think.
 Even if we work on the same book for both ages 3 and 4 and do not finish it by Grade K; I feel better about it, if I read those pages of what is expected and my child can do a lot of those things.

 I enjoy having my preschool child watch music videos from Musik at Home on SchoolhouseTeachers.com.
 I usually do this right after lunch so they can get the wiggles out, though sometimes they just sit and watch.
 It also allows me time to get the table cleared, food put away and a load in the dishwasher.
 I do use more activities from SchoolhouseTeachers.com that you can read about in my Product Review.